 The only place where the JBL Tune 750BTNC feel a little flimsy is when the hinges became exposed as we manipulated the ear cups or folded the headphones up for storage.

 The hinges do look a little cheap although they're reasonably stable-looking.
-It's worth noting that these headphones don't come with a carrying case of any kind, so you're almost certainly going to want to buy some kind of bag to store them in safely when you're out and about.
+It's worth noting that these headphones don't come with a carrying case of any kind, so you're almost certainly going to want to buy a bag to store them in safely when you're out and about.

 Somewhat annoyingly, there's no proper IP-based waterproofing here, nor any other confirmation that the JBL Tune 750BTNC are resistant to light rain or splashes.
 We'd assume it's nothing to be worried about if the occasional raindrop makes its way to them, but clearly, these are designed for indoor use.
 The daily commute or gym session, yes.
 An outdoor run in pouring rain – probably best to leave the 750BTNCs at home.